Romitoskj/UniversityNotes/Computer Vision/05 - Filters.md

 - Based on spatial differentiation

 #### Spatial differentiation
-measures the *rate of change* of a function based on second derivative to construct *Laplacian filter*, getting a laplacian image.
+measures the *rate of change* of a function based on second derivative to construct *Laplacian filter*, getting a Laplacian image.
 To sharpened image subtract the laplacian filter from the original one.
 ![[Pasted image 20251007101827.png]]
 ![[Pasted image 20251007101900.png]]
 ![[Pasted image 20251007101923.png]]